namirsab/javascript-fetch-exercises/README.md

 # Exercises with the fetch API

-Little exercises to be solved using the fetch API to learn the syntax.
+Little exercises to be solved using the fetch API to learn the syntax and to learn how to use a external API and to use the data to change the DOM.

 ## Resources